serenayj/nlp_lab/content/post/2025-Oct-24/index.md

 We find that while longer context windows improve input integration, they do not consistently enhance clinical reasoning, particularly in temporal progression and the prediction of rare diseases.
 This work establishes a foundation for evaluating LLMs on complex, multi-modal clinical data and highlights key challenges in achieving temporally coherent clinical reasoning.

-Collaboration:
-  - Drs.
-Samantha Stonbraker and Elizabeth Goldberg (CU Anschutz)
-  - Drs.
-Bingsheng Yao and Dakuo Wang (Northeastern University)

 Our Lab Team:
-  - Lead author: Maya Kruse
+  - Maya Kruse (Lead Author)
-  - Second author: Yifu Wu
+  - Shiyue Hu
-  - Contributions: Shiyue Hu and Nicholas Derby
+  - Nicholas Derby
+  - Yifu Wu
+  - Dr. Yanjun Gao (Principal Investigator)

+Collaborators:
+  - Dr. Samantha Stonbraker and Dr. Elizabeth Goldberg – University of Colorado Anschutz Medical Campus
+  - Dr. Bingsheng Yao and Dr. Dakuo Wang – Northeastern University

 Please stop by our poster during the poster session on November 18, 2025, from 5:00 to 6:30 PM.